| Costa Rica Index | ||||||

 Regions of Costa Rica

-Costa Rica can be broken down into a number of regions.
-For specific details of a region go to any region.
+Costa Rica can be broken down into a number of regions or specific destinations.
+You can start with an overview of Costa Rica.
+For specific details of a region or destination choose the one of interest.
 There is the Central Region, which includes San Jose and the Central Valley, and features the Poas Volcano and the La Paz Waterfall Gardens.
-To the north is the Northern Region where you find the spectacular Arenal volcano and the very impressive Monteverde Cloud Forest Reserve.
-The Caribbean Region is found in the eastern part of Costa Rica, and includes Tortuguero where you see great wildlife from rivers and canals.
-The area on and adjacient to the North Pacific Coast is the Northwest Region.
-This is where you find the beach town of Tamarindo and the Guanacoste Province.
+San Jose area hotels are found on a separate web page.
+Hotels at other destinations are reviewed with a specific destination's web page.
+To the north of San Jose is Arenal where you find the spectacular Arenal volcano, and Monteverde where the very impressive Monteverde Cloud Forest Reserve is located.
+Tortuguero is found in the eastern part of Costa Rica on the Caribbean Sea.
+There you see great wildlife from boats in rivers and canals.
+The region in the northwest adjoining the Pacific Ocean is Guanacaste.
+This is where you find popular beaches and the beach town of Tamarindo.
 This is the driest part of Costa Rica.
-The Central Pacific Region includes the popular beach towns of Jaco and Quepos/Manuel Antonio, the Carara Natonal Park and the very popular Manuel Antonio National Park.
-To learn about the distinctive kinds of hotels that we recommend go to Hotels.
+The Central Pacific region includes the Jaco area and the near by Carara National Park.
+The Central Pacific also includes Manuel Antonio and the very popular Manuel Antonio National Park.
+In the southwest region on the Pacific coast is the Corcovado National Park.
+It is in a remote location, but is a great place to visit.

 Photos by Sunny Breeding.
 We sell prints and images.